sissaschool/lograptor/doc/lograptor.rst

 .. option:: -A

-    Skip application processing and works only with pattern(s) matching.
+    Skip applications processing and works only with pattern(s) matching.
     This option is incompatible with report and filtering options.

 .. option:: --last=[hour|day|week|month|Nh|Nd|Nw|Nm]